elixir-cloud-aai/cookiecutter-python/README.md

 > **Note**: If you're using just `cookiecutter`, manually remove
 > `update-template` job from `update.yaml` github action workflow file as
-> `cookiecutter` doesn't support autosync like cruft.
+> `cookiecutter` doesn't support autosync like Cruft.

 ## Configurations